Validation of Quantum Elliptic Curve Point Addition Circuits: Acknowledgment

 \section{Acknowledgment}

 I thank Matthew Harrigan, Noureldin Yosri, and Anurudh Peduri for their work implementing key functionality in the library, offering low-level arithmetic circuits required to realize the high-level circuits described in this work, and their diligent code reviews.
+I also thank Sam Pallister and Angus Kan for their reviews which helped to correct an error in the circuit designs.